 What wing sauce is keto friendly?
 For an easy option use keto BBQ sauce, or follow my garlic parmesan wing recipe.

 Dipping Sauce Recommendations

-Now, you have an incredibly difficult decision to make: will you dip your crispy baked chicken wings in ranch or blue cheese?
+Now, you have an incredibly difficult decision to make: will you dip your low carb chicken wings in ranch or blue cheese?
 Almost as heavily debated as crunchy vs. creamy peanut butter — this decision is on you, friend.
 Full transparency: I’m a ranch gal.
 In case you missed it at the top, my homemade ranch dressing can be found here.

 Storing + Reheating Tips

-Although this buffalo wings recipe is best served immediately, you can store any wing leftovers in the fridge in an airtight container.
+Although these low carb chicken wings are best served immediately, you can store any wing leftovers in the fridge in an airtight container.
 Reheat them in the oven at 400 F for 15-20 minutes, or until the wings are heated through.
 Be sure to toss in sauce (if you don’t have any left, make a 1/2 batch) before serving.

-- Keto chicken wings?
+- Low carb chicken wings?
 YES PLEASE!
 Swap the honey with confectioners erythritol.
 Or, skip the sweetener all together if you’re looking for spicy keto chicken recipes.

 - Add more heat to your baked hot wings by sprinkling some cayenne pepper into the sauce.